evollu/react-native-fcm/README.md

 ### Non Cocoapod approach
 1. download framework from https://firebase.google.com/docs/ios/setup last section Integrate without CocoaPods
 2. Follow the readme to link frameworks (Analytics+Messaging)
-3. current zip file is missing `FirebaseAnalytics.framework` file.
-I put one in the root of this repository

 ### Shared steps
 in AppDelegate.m add